snowmanman/automatic-discontinuity/README.md

 *Corresponding author.
 E-mail addresses: kongdeheng@tongji.edu.cn.

-here I share some open access agorithms that have been used and ite n this paper
+Here I share some open access agorithms that have been used and cited in this paper.